Race Details

 After you enter the transition area race morning, please visit the ladies and gentlemen near the entrance who are applying race numbers to the arms and legs of athletes.
 They will mark you so that you meet with USAT regulations.
 It is essential your race number be marked onto your body; there are time penalties for non-compliance.

-Layout: transition area and courses:
+Layout: transition area:

-Transition Area: For our newer athletes, this is the “hub” of the race.
+For our newer athletes, this is the “hub” of the race.
 While the swim start and run finish happens beachside, all other legs of the race start and end here in the Surf Drive Beach parking lot.
 This is where your bicycle and gear are kept while you’re swimming and running.

 • Athletes only: no spectators or coaches.
 Regulations of the sport’s governing body, USA Triathlon, and our insurance provider have required us to enforce this rule.
 Please understand.